deployphp/docs/api.md

 * `set(string $name, string|int|bool|array $value)`
 * `set(string $name, callable $value)`

-Setup global configuration parameter.
-If callable passed as `$value` it will be triggered on first get of this config.
+Setup a global configuration parameter.
+If callable is passed as `$value` it will be triggered on the first get of this config.

 More at [configuration](configuration.md).